cemartins/AnsibleVaultFx/README.md

-# Java Ansible Vault JavaFX Application
+# JavaFX Ansible Vault Application

 This application allows you to handle Ansible encrypted vaults.